BuvinJT/automacdoc/README.md

 pyMkDocs is a terminal-based program used to generate documentation for Python projects.
 It extends the features of [MkDocs](https://mkdocs.org).

-The original parent project for this is found here: https://github.com/AlexandreKempf/automacdoc
+The parent project is found here: https://github.com/AlexandreKempf/automacdoc

 ## What does pyMkDocs do?
 pyMkDocs analyzes Python source code, produces Markdown files for [MkDocs](https://mkdocs.org), and leans on that to generate a website.
 While you may use MkDocs against whatever markdown files you have independently produced, until now there has been no means available for *auto generating* a MkDocs project directly from Python source!